lawrennd/lynguine/backlog/bugs/2025-05-28_index-missing-from-mapping.md

 ### 2025-05-28

 Created backlog item after identifying that the fix needs to be implemented in lynguine's `data.py` file.

+### 2025-05-28

+Fixed the issue by:
+1. Modifying the `mapping()` method to automatically include the index in the name-column map
+2. Adding a comprehensive test case to verify the fix
+3. Running all tests to ensure no regressions

+The fix ensures that the index column is always included in the mapping, regardless of whether it's present as a DataFrame column, which was the root cause of the issue.